izzy-robinson/msc-thesis/Optimisation Problems.md

 #### The Simplex Algorithm

 Dantzig's simplex algorithm [@Dantzig1963] is an iterative process which involves moving between adjacent vertices, each with improving values for the objective function, until an optimal solution is reached.
+If a vertex is not optimal, there exists an edge containing it such that the value of the objective function is strictly increasing as you move away.
+Assuming the edge is finite, this edge connects to another vertex where the objective function has a greater value.
+The simplex algorithm walks along the edges of a polytope to vertices with greater and greater objective values.
+This continues until the maximum value is reached or an unbounded edge is visited (meaning the problem has no solution).
 Since this strategy evaluates vertices in an intelligent order rather than checking them randomly, it will (on average) be more efficient than the previous brute-force suggestion.[^6] The quickest way to gain intuition about the simplex method is through an example; to this end, please forgive a short diversion.[^7]

 [^6]: Although the worst case run-time (associated with the *exceedingly* unlikely event in which our intelligent ordering is entirely unhelpful and we end up evaluating every vertex anyway) remains exponential.
 [^7]: For simplicity, we guarantee termination of the simplex algorithm by applying it to a non-degenerate LP; in the case of degenerate LPs, where more than two constraint bounds pass through the same feasible vertex, precautions must be taken against cycling [@Bland1977].